numbas/editor-docs/source/how-do-i.rst

 First, write out the text for each scenario.

 .. image:: /_static/how_do_i/conditional_visibility.png
+    :alt: The conditional visibility button on the toolbar of the content editor

-There is a button in the content editor labelled :guilabel:`Conditional visibility`.
+There is a button in the :ref:`rich text editor <content-areas>` labelled :guilabel:`Conditional visibility`.
 This allows you to give an expression (in :ref:`JME` syntax) which dictates whether or not the selected text is shown.
 For each scenario, select the corresponding text and click on the :guilabel:`Conditional visibility` button.
 Enter ``a=1`` for the first block, ``a=2`` for the second, and ``a=3`` for the third.